domrein/Chixel/README.md

-Chixel
+Chixel - For Makin' Pixels
 ======

-Chixel - For makin' pixels
+Chixel is a free, open source and web based pixel art editor.